The best animal encounters in Queensland

 Snorkel with colourful fish on the Great Barrier Reef

 Live out your own sequel to Finding Nemo in the warm waters of Tropical North Queensland.
-Airlie Beach is a great base to snorkel around the white-sand beaches of the Whitsunday Islands, while Cairns is a popular gateway for tours of the Great Barrier Reef – both brimming with a colourful array of marine life.
+Airlie Beach is a great base to snorkel around the white-sand beaches of the Whitsunday Islands, while Cairns is a popular gateway for tours of the Great Barrier Reef – both brimming with a diverse array of marine life.
 Keep an eye out and you might even find Nemo – there are plenty of clownfish swimming around!

-Fraser Island is a natural wonder in its own right – the world’s largest sand island is covered with dense rainforest and spectacular freshwater lakes – and it’s also home to a population of 200 dingos, believed to be a genetically pure strain that’s avoided breeding with dogs on the mainland.
+K’gari is a natural wonder in its own right – the world’s largest sand island is covered with dense rainforest and spectacular freshwater lakes – and it’s also home to a population of 200 dingos, believed to be a genetically pure strain that’s avoided breeding with dogs on the mainland.
 The golden-coloured dingos might look cute but don’t get too close, don’t leave rubbish lying around, and stay within fenced areas for your own safety.